Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Theory

 To gain insight into which parts of the band structure contribute to the superfluid weight the most, we investigate the superfluid weight integrand $D_s^{ij}(\mathbf{k},m)$ when the total superfluid weight is $D_s^{ij}= \sum_{\mathbf{k},m} D_s^{ij}(\mathbf{k},m)$, see Equations (\ref{eq:dconv-orig})-(\ref{eq:dgeom-orig}).
 Figure \ref{fig:Ds-high-sym-LuRu3B2} shows the diagonal components of the superfluid weight integrand.
 The largest contributions for the $xx$ and $yy$ of the superfluid‑weight integrand components are found along the $\Gamma-M-K-\Gamma$ and $A-L-H-A$ lines, while the $zz$ component vanishes on these planes.
 Conversely, $D_{\mathrm{conv}}^{zz}$ is non‑zero only along the $\Gamma-A$, $M-L$ and $K-H$ lines, where $D_{\mathrm{conv}}^{xx}$ and $D_{\mathrm{conv}}^{yy}$ vanish.
 This anisotropy follows from symmetry constraints and the fact that $D_{\mathrm{conv}}$ is directly proportional to the band dispersion.
 The crystal belongs to space group $P6/mmm$ (No. 191), which contains mirror planes perpendicular to $k_x$, $k_y$, and $k_z$ passing through $\Gamma$, as well as mirror planes containing the $A-L-H$ and $K-M-L-H$ paths set by the translational symmetries.
 These mirror symmetries force the component of the band dispersion normal to a mirror plane to vanish at mirror‑invariant points.
 Thus, the dispersion along $k_z$ is forbidden in $\Gamma-M-K$ and $A-L-H$ planes, while the $k_{x,y}$ one is suppressed along $\Gamma$-A, $M-L$ and $K-H$ lines.
 To be precise, along the $H-K$ line, only the $xx$ component is forced to be zero by symmetry arguments.
 However, the zero dispersion along this direction, together with the other two non-dispersive directions related by the $C_{3z}$ symmetry, hinders the possibility of a large $yy$ dispersion, as shown in Figure~\ref{fig:Ds-high-sym-LuRu3B2}.

 The London penetration depth $\lambda_L$is related to the superfluid weight by

 We use this formula with $D_s^{ii}$ to give the penetration depths, $\lambda^{th}_{z}$ in the $i=z$ direction, and $\lambda^{th}_{xy}$ in the $i=x,y$ directions which are nearly identical due to the approximate $xy$-isotropies of the system (see Figure \ref{fig:fs-all}), even when the system is not $xy$-symmetric.
 The penetration depth predictions are summarized in Table \ref{tab:summary}.
-The calculations show that YRu$_3$B$_2$ has slightly larger penetration depths than LuRu$_3$B$_2$, however the error range partially overlaps.
-Both show a larger penetration depth in the xy-plane compared to the z direction.
+The calculations show that YRu$_3$B$_2$ has slightly smaller penetration depths than LuRu$_3$B$_2$, however the error range partially overlaps.
+Both show a larger penetration depth in the \textit{xy} plane compared to the \textit{z} direction.